By Jim Rosenthal

 Seymour was a man of many talents.
 He was an accomplished publisher of fine books, the creator of many book plates, and an excellent etcher.
 He was widely travelled in Europe and the Southwestern US.
 He was an active member of many organizations including “the Cliff Dwellers,” the Caxton Club, the Chicago Society of Etchers, the Lake Zurich Golf Club and many more.
 His list of friends included Clarence Darrow (attorney), Frank Lloyd Wright (architect), Daniel Burnham (architect), Bertha Jaques (etcher), Robert Frost (poet), Ezra Pound (poet), Elbert Hubbard (author), Lorado Taft (sculptor) and Jane Addams (Founder of Hull House).
 In fact there were few in the art, business or social world in Chicago in the early 1900’s who did not know and appreciate the talents and friendship of Ralph Fletcher Seymour.

-He was born on March 18,1876 in Milan, Indiana and spent most of his childhood in Indiana.
+He was born on March 18,1876 in Milan, Illinois but spent most of his childhood in Indiana.
 As Seymour describes in his autobiography – Some Went this Way – he was an undistinguished student in high school.
 In fact, his mathematics teacher made a special point of telling him that he was “no good in grammar or in Latin, and you certainly are dumb in mathematics.”
 But he was right when he added: “I think someday you will be a good artist.”

 Seymour went on to study at the Cincinnati Art Academy under Frank Duvenek, Lewis Meakin and Vincent Nowattny.
 He moved to Chicago in the Autumn of 1898.
 His first job was at an engraving house drawing and lettering newspapers and advertisements.
 He worked in a “bull pen” with twenty other workers.
 Since the country was still recovering from a depression, his pay was zero.
 After two months, he received his first weekly pay – $2.00.